ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 MLS group.
 MLS also ensures that clients in a room agree on the room policy and participation.
-MLS is integrated into MIMI in such a way as to ensure that a client is joined to a room's MLS group only if the client's user is a participant in the group, and that all clients in the group agree on the state of the room (including, for example, the room's participant list).
+MLS is integrated into MIMI in such a way as to ensure that a client is joined to a room's MLS group only if the client's user is a participant in the room, and that all clients in the group agree on the state of the room (including, for example, the room's participant list).

 ## Known Gaps

-In this version of the document, we have tried to capture enough concrete functionality to enable basic application functionality, while defining enough of a protocol framework to indicate how other necessary functionality.
+In this version of the document, we have tried to capture enough concrete functionality to enable basic application functionality, while defining enough of a protocol framework to indicate how to add other necessary functionality.
 The following functions are likely to be needed by the complete protocol, but are not covered here: